kgisl/cs8251/notes/unit5.md

 ### Types of file processing

+- There are two types of files - text and binary files
+- There are two techniques for processing files - sequential and random

-Every open fi le has an associated fi le position indicator, which describes where read and write operations take place in the fi le.
-The position is always specifi ed in bytes from the beginning of the fi le.
-When a new fi le is opened, the position indicator is always at the beginning of the fi le, i.e., at position 0.
-Because the fi le is new and has a length of 0, there is no other location to indicate.
-When an existing fi le is opened, the position indicator is at the end of the fi le if the fi le was opened in the append mode, or at the beginning of the fi le if the fi le was opened in any other mode.
+Every open file has an associated file position indicator, which describes where read and write operations take place in the file.
+The position is always specified in bytes from the beginning of the file.
+When a new file is opened, the position indicator is always at the beginning of the file, i.e., at position 0.
- The fi le input/output functions covered earlier in this chapter make use of the position indicator, although the manipulations go on behind the scenes.

 Writing and reading operations occur at the location of the position indicator and update the position indicator as well.
-Thus, if one wishes to read all the data in a fi le sequentially or write data to a fi le sequentially, it is not necessary to be concerned about the position indicator because the stream I/O functions take care of it automatically.
+Thus, if one wishes to read all the data in a file sequentially or write data to a file sequentially, it is not necessary to be concerned about the position indicator because the stream I/O functions take care of it automatically.

- When more control is required, the C library functions that help determine and change the value of the fi le position indicator, have to be used.
-By controlling the position indicator, random access of a fi le can be made possible.
-Here, random means that data can be read from, or written to, any position in a fi le without reading or writing all the preceding data.
+When more control is required, the C library functions that help determine and change the value of the file position indicator, have to be used.
+By controlling the position indicator, random access of a file can be made possible.
+Here, random means that data can be read from, or written to, any position in a file without reading or writing all the preceding data.

 ## Creating a Sequential Access file